back to top

 Let’s lay out some more facts in detail.

 We’ll take the example of eBay.
-On eBay, if a bidder is outbid, they don’t pay any product.
+On eBay, if a bidder is outbid, they don’t pay for the product.
 Just the bidder that ‘wins’ the auction pays.

 The cost?
 60¢ for each bid.
 Each bid raises the cost of the product by 1¢.